OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Provisioning an Edge Cluster
 ============================

-In this tutorial, we’ll use the FireEdge GUI to provision an **Edge Cluster** on AWS, with just few clicks.
+In this tutorial, we’ll use the Sunstone GUI to provision an **Edge Cluster** on AWS, with just few clicks.

 To complete this tutorial, you need an OpenNebula Front-end installed and configured for provisioning remote resources.
 You can quickly and easily a Front-end with **miniONE**, as described at the beginning of this :ref:`Quick Start Guide <quick_start>`.